 The final version of the report on Depression in Adults produced by the National Institute for Health and Clinical Excellence (NICE, 2009) identified the potential role of couple relationships in triggering, maintaining and resolving depression.
-Defining couple therapy as a "time-limited, psychological intervention derived from a model of interactional processes in relationships where:
+It defines couple therapy as a "time-limited, psychological intervention derived from a model of interactional processes in relationships where:

 - the intervention aims to help participants understand the effects of their interactions on each other as factors in the development and/or maintenance of symptoms/problems [and]